Warpdrive (Ruff Kut Bizness Edit)

 The shop was empty for a long time after that.
 In the middle of

-all that, malicious as a race riot, in stepped the grey overcoat and bowler hat figurehead of Mr Jones.
+all that, relentless as a race riot, in stepped the grey overcoat and bowler hat figurehead of Mr Jones.

 He shook out his Kensington West umbrella over her Lambeth North floor and said as if he meant it: